Milton–Madison Bridge: Planning and construction

+The old structure was replaced with a completely new continuous truss which was constructed on temporary piers adjacent to the operational span between 2011 and 2012.
+The original bridge was removed except for several piers in the waterway, which were rehabilitated and widened.
+A new, wider 3181 ft steel-truss superstructure was slid into place along steel rails and plates, a construction method called "truss sliding."
+Scour mitigation was also performed on the existing piers.

+Construction for the new bridge began in the fall of 2010, with the old bridge remaining open during work on the piers.
+Walsh Construction Company planned to close the bridge for only 10 days during construction rather than an anticipated year-long closure.
 Emergency ferry service during the 2012 and 2014 bridge closure periods was provided by Madison, Indiana-based, Madison Milton Ferry LLC, in partnership with Anderson Ferry of Hebron, Kentucky.
-Passenger ferry service was provided by Madison based Rockin Thunder Jet Boat Rides LLC during the bridge closure for the final slide.
-In 15 days over 4000 passengers and 12 dogs were transported in a 6 passenger Jet Boat between Milton Kentucky and Madison Indiana.
+Passenger ferry service was provided by Madison-based Rockin Thunder Jet Boat Rides LLC during the bridge closure for the final slide.
+In 15 days over 4000 passengers and 12 dogs were transported in a 6-passenger Jet Boat between Milton Kentucky and Madison Indiana.

+On March 11, 2014, only four days before the truss slide was scheduled to begin, construction workers were installing a mechanism to facilitate the slide when a steel bearing on the southeast corner of the bridge dislodged, causing the bridge to drop by at least 1 ft and injuring one worker.
+Work was conducted to replace the steel bearing ten days later.

+Opening

+The new crossing opened to vehicle traffic at 7:20 PM on April 17, 2014, and a pedestrian sidewalk opened on October 30 of that year.
 The cost of the replacement was $103.7 million.

-Incidents

-On March 11, 2014, only four days before the truss slide was scheduled to begin, construction workers were installing a mechanism to facilitate the slide when a steel bearing on the southeast corner of the bridge dislodged, causing the bridge to drop by at least 1 ft and injuring one worker.
-Work was conducted to replace the steel bearing ten days later and the bridge opened to traffic at 7:20 PM on April 17, 2014.
-The pedestrian path opened on October 30 of that year.